 25 Common Words That Didn't Exist Until the 1970s

 Go back even further and it gets especially crazy.
 Many of the words and phrases that we take for granted, that feel like they've been part of the way we communicate for generations, are actually relatively new.
 Here are 25 words that many of us say all the time without thinking twice but in many cases didn't even exist before the 1970s.
+And for the '70s lingo that doesn't hold up quite as well, check out The Best Slang Terms from the 1970s That Aren't Cool Today.

 When General Motors made the "decision to downsize" in 1975, focusing on smaller and more fuel-efficient cars and trucks, it was the first time that many Americans had heard this odd new word.
 It just sounded so proactive and friendly, far less scary than explanations like "eliminate" or, as "downsize" would come to mean as more and more companies adapted it, "you're fired."
+And for more fascinating language facts delivered to your inbox, sign up for our daily newsletter.

 When a song's melody burrows into your head and just won't go away, we all refer to it as an "earworm."
 But that word wasn't a thing until at least 1978, when it was first used by author Desmond Bagley in his novel Flyaway.
 "I fell into a blind, mindless rhythm and a chant was created in my mind, what the Germans call an 'earworm,'" he wrote.
 "Something that goes round and round in your head and you can't get rid of it.
 One bloody foot before the next bloody foot."